Search StreamScheme

 !wrongvideo!wrongvideoLets a viewer remove the last video they requested.

-Viewers will need to request songs using YouTube links to the song after the name of the song.
+Viewers will need to request songs using YouTube URL to the song after the name of the song.
+This is a great way for viewers to create a song queue for the duration of your stream.

 What Songs Should Be Allowed on Your Channel?